GSA/plainlanguage.gov/_pages/resources/articles/plain-talk-in-washington.md

 - 2003: Washington Department of Ecology launches "Plain Talk," training a core of in-house plain language experts, who now regularly [help programs create clear technical documents.](http://www.ecy.wa.gov/quality/plaintalk/index.htm)
 - 2003: Washington Department of Licensing rewrites one letter and finds that its hotline calls are reduced by 95 percent.
 Winner of the 2004 Governor's Award for Quality Performance.
 - 2003: Washington Department of Labor and Industries launches a two-year project to redesign and rewrite its [website](http://www.lni.wa.gov) into an easy-to-read and navigate site.
 The agency undertakes intensive usability testing and many staff were trained in the process.
 (Wins Distinguished Technical Communication Award from Society of Technical Communication, 2005.)
 - 2004: Washington Department of Personnel begins project to write its [brand new civil service rules](http://hr.dop.wa.gov/hrreform/rules.htm) into plain language.
 Initial usability testing finds that customers have difficulty understanding rules written in the traditional format.
-The agency creates short, straightforward questions and answers that help users find the information they need to know.<br>
+The agency creates short, straightforward questions and answers that help users find the information they need to know.

 - 2004: Clear rule-writing and Writing for the Web classes offered by the Washington Department of Personnel.
 They are in demand, along with many other plain language courses for state employees.

 - 2004: Department of Information Systems launches its [rebuilt "Access Washington,"](http://access.wa.gov/) the state's home page and gateway to hundreds of online government services.
 The agency takes a year to study customers and conduct usability tests on its navigation and plain language rewrites.
 The effort is followed by web redesigns and rewrites in several additional state agencies.

-- March 2005: Newly elected Governor Christine Gregoire issued an executive order requiring all state agencies to adopt principles of "plain talk" so all letters, applications and instructions are written in a language that is understandable to citizens, instead of bureaucratic jargon.<br>
+- March 2005: Newly elected Governor Christine Gregoire issued an executive order requiring all state agencies to adopt principles of "plain talk" so all letters, applications and instructions are written in a language that is understandable to citizens, instead of bureaucratic jargon.